 2. Tala: Best Loan App in Kenya

-Tala was initially known as Mkopo Rahisi and rebranded to Tala.
+It was initially known as Mkopo Rahisi and rebranded to Tala.
 Tala Loan app is among the best and oldest mobile loan applications in Kenya.
-Over the number of years it has existed in Kenya, Tala has grown to be the most trusted mobile loan provider.
+Over the years it has existed in Kenya, Tala has grown to be the most trusted mobile loan provider and one of Kenya’s best instant loan apps.

 They offer loans up to 30,000, and the loan is disbursed through M-Pesa.
 They pride themselves on giving loans in less than 5 minutes, and you will build your credit up to the maximum amount by repaying your loans in time.

-Tala App has more than 5 Million downloads on the Google store and is considered one of the most popular money lending apps in Kenya.
+Tala App has more than 5 Million downloads on the Google store and is considered one of Kenya’s most popular money lending app.
 To get a loan from Tala, all you have to do is download it to your Smartphone and create an account.
 If you are not listed on CRB, you will get your first loan to choose the payment terms.

 Timiza is an online Mobile money app by Absa group, formerly known as Barclays bank Kenya, one of the local banks in Kenya.
 As mentioned earlier, the lending app craze in Kenya has forced mainstream financial players to innovate.
-The best thing about Timiza, unlike other Apps from banks, is that it is not limited to the bank’s customers alone but instead available to all Kenyans.
+Unlike other apps from banks, the best thing about Timiza is that it is not limited to the bank’s customers alone but instead available to all Kenyans.

 It’s worth noting that apart from offering loans, the Timiza app also serves as a bank account to manage their account.